MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-intune-admin-roles-in-the-mac.md

 Find more information on [AAD roles and RBAC](https://docs.microsoft.com/azure/active-directory/roles/permissions-reference).

-### Microsoft Intune built-in roles
+## Microsoft Intune built-in roles

-Built-in roles have pre-defined rules and cover commonly referred to Intune scenarios.
-In comparison, custom roles are built upon rules that are strictly defined by you.
-There are also several Azure Active Directory roles that have permissions to Intune.
-To see these roles, choose **Endpoint Manager > Tenant administration > Roles > All roles >**.
-You can manage the role on the following pages:
+Built-in roles use pre-defined rules based on common Intune scenarios.
+Alternatively, custom roles are built upon rules that are strictly defined by you.

-- Properties: The name, description, permissions, and scope tags for the role.
-- Assignments: A list of role assignments defining which users have access to which users or devices.
-A role can have multiple assignments, and a user can be in multiple assignments.

 Here are the built-in roles that you can assign: